LukeGrahamLandry/franca/devlog.md

 fixes to the new base address? so should fix that out of curiosity but this whole thing is temporary anyway so im going to wait until its more established.

+- enough of pthread for CodegenShared
+- save floats in mcontext
+- munmap
+- in setup_virtual_memory, unmap the low addresses so null dereferences fault correctly

 ## (Nov 6)

 - went down a bit of a dead end with trying to redo relocations in a normal program